CtrlAltDefeatAM/gold-manager/README.md

 Don't do math in your head.
 Click the calculator icon to split loot or calculate costs without leaving the window.

 ### 5. The Ledger (GM Only)
 Every transaction is logged.
 If a player adds 500gp, you will know exactly when and why.
-It even detects manual edits on the character sheet!

 ---